gcsalzburg/gcsalzburg.github.io/_posts/2018-7-7-Orientation.md

 ## Basic data capture ##

-At the heart of the problem is that absolute position in space requires a combination of four sensors: accelerometer, magentometer, gyroscope and altimeter.
-A system which provides the raw data from these is commonly referred to as an IMU (Inertial Measurement System) Combining these results in an AHRS (Altitude and Heading Reference System).
+At the heart of the problem is that absolute position in space requires a combination of four sensors: accelerometer, magnetometer, gyroscope and altimeter.
+A system which provides the raw data from these is commonly referred to as an IMU (Inertial Measurement System).
+Combining these results in an AHRS (Altitude and Heading Reference System).
 For my purposes I omit the "A", since I wish to calculate the relative orientation of a product with respect to a reference point.

 I started off using analog MEMS accelerometers such as the [ADXL335](https://www.sparkfun.com/datasheets/Components/SMD/adxl335.pdf) but quickly progressed to the very impressive [NXP Precision breakout](https://www.adafruit.com/product/3463) from Adafruit for the FXOS8700 and FXAS21002.
 This board has level-shifting for a 5V interface and an I2C interface, which is everything I need.